trstlabs/intento/deployment/ibc/hermes/README.md

 ```

-# AutoIbcTx Behavior
+### AutoTx IBC Behavior

 If host chain is offline then AutoTxs will resume afterwards.

-If packet times out when there are no relayers, channel will be closed and AutoTx will stop.
+If packet times out when there are no relayers, channel will be closed and `AutoTx` will stop execution.

-We check validate basic in SubmitAutoTx.
-This is because if message returns an error at basic validation on the host chain, the package won't be included.
-If a next package arrives before timeout, the package sequence will mismatch.
+We check if the message is valid using `ValidateBasic()` in `SubmitAutoTx`.
+This is because if message returns an error at basic validation on the host chain, the packet won't be included.
+If a next packet arrives before timeout, the packet sequence will mismatch.
 The ICA channel will timeout.
 A new Interchain account address must be generated to resume using ICA.
+By checking for validity we prevent these issues from arising.

-If a message retuns an error after basic validation then there won't be an acknoledgement.
-EecutedOnHost will be false for that given execution entry.
+If a message retuns an error after basic validation, there won't be an acknoledgement. `Executed` will be `false` for that given execution entry.
 The ICA remains active and AutoTx resumes.